oktaytuncay/Kubernetes/kubernetes.md

 There are other better ways of handling sensitive data like passwords in Kubernetes, such as using tools like Helm Secrets, HashiCorp Vault.

-#### Docker Security
+## Security in Docker and Kubernetes

-##### Process Isolation
+### Process Isolation

 Unlike virtual machines, containers are not completely isolated from their host.
 Containers and the host of containers share the same kernel.
 Containers are isolated using Namespace in Linux.
 The host has a Namespace and the containers have their own Namespace.
 All the processors run by the containers are in fact run on the host itself, but in their own namespace.
 As far as the docker container is concerned, it is in its own namespace and it can see its own process only, It can not see anything outside of it or in any other namespace.

-Suppose we are running the `docker run ubuntu sleep 3600` command in Docker, when we list the processes from withing the docker container, we see the sleep process with a process id of one.
+Suppose we are running the `docker run ubuntu sleep 3600` command in Docker, when we list the processes from within the docker container, we see the sleep process with a process id of one.

 ```bash
 % ps aux